February 4, 2019 / Leave a comment

 When Ofsted came to the first post-opening inspection in the second year of operation of the school, they were with us for two days.
 And we only had at that point reception year 1, 2, 3, and 7.
 No year 6, no year 8.
 And we said, “If you want to see the year 7s, you have to do it today because tonight they walk to the ferry port which is about 150 yards away, they take the night boat to Roscoff.

 Tomorrow 100 of them, they’re free range, and they’ve got a task to fulfil which is they have to buy all of these French ingredients.
 Because when they come back they have to cook a French meal for the whole school.
-And by the way, they learn culinary art in French because they want to learn how to cook, they’ve got to learn French to get there, and that’s a motive.
+And by the way, they learn culinary art in French because if they want to learn how to cook, they’ve got to learn French to get there, and that’s a motivation.
 And by the way, this will be the first time that most of those kids have been outside of Plymouth.”

 I’ve drifted a long way off your question I know but part of it is about how connected your own learning space is to the world out there and to the big questions, and the environment is certainly one of those things, and so is the whole business of human migration.
-And so on and so forth really.
+And so on and so forth.

 That’s all of my questions I had.
 Just whether you had any last thoughts on imagination that you’ve’ been thinking, “I hope he asks me that.
 I’ve got this thing to share” but I haven’t asked you the right question.